eduacct/lab08/README.md

 - Technologies/tools used
   - C# .NET
 - How to run or use the project
-  1. Click on Install Git, and clone this repo with `git clone https://github.com/eduacct/lab08`
+  1. You can either click on the green Code button located at the top --> Download ZIP, or install Git and clone this repo with `git clone https://github.com/eduacct/lab08`
   2. Install Visual Studio 2022 with .NET development tools (atleast .NET 8.0) and double-click on the lab08-swe-lab.sln file
   3. Press F5
   4. Input the effective exhuast velocity, final mass, and initial mass and and press "Calculate" to get the change in velocity.